-"Substantial Change" means a modification or collocation eligible support structure if it meets any of the following criteria:
+"Substantial Change" means a modification or collocation co-location constitutes a "substantial change" of an eligible support structure if it meets any of the following criteria:

-- 1. A telecommunications facility telecommunications facility collocation co-location-on an existing antennasupporting structure within a public right of way increases the overall height of the antenna-supporting structure, antenna and/or antenna array more than 10% or 10 feet, whichever is greater. - 2.A telecommunications facilities collocation co-location for towers not in a public right of way protrudes from the antenna- supporting structure more than 10% or 20 feet whichever is greater or the width of the structure at the elevation of the collocation co-location , and for towers within a public right of way, protrudes from the antenna- supporting structure more than 6 feet. - 3.A telecommunications facility collocation ee-location-on an existing antenna-supporting structure fails to meet current building code requirements (including windloading). - 4.A telecommunications facility collocation co-location adds more than 4 additional equipment cabinets or 1 additional equipment shelter. - 5.A telecommunications facility collocation ee-location-requires excavation outside of existing leased or owned parcel or existing easements. - 6.A telecommunications facility collocation co-location-defeats any existing concealment elements of the antenna-supporting structure. - 7.A telecommunications facility collocation ee-location-fails to comply with all conditions associated with the prior approval of the antenna-supporting structure except for modification of parameters as permitted in this section.
+1. A telecommunications facility telecommunications facility collocation colocation on an existing antenna supporting structure within a public right of way increases the overall height of the antenna supporting structure, antenna and/or antenna array more than 10% or 10 feet, whichever is greater.

+- 2. A telecommunications facilities collocation co-location for towers not in a public right of way protrudes from the antenna-supporting structure more than 10% or 20 feet whichever is greater or the width of the structure at the elevation of the collocation co-location, and for towers within a public right of way, protrudes from the antenna-supporting structure more than 6 feet. - 3.
+A telecommunications facility collocation co-location on an existing antenna supporting structure fails to meet current building code requirements (including windloading). - 4.
+A telecommunications facility collocation co-location adds more than 4 additional equipment cabinets or 1 additional equipment shelter. - 5.
+A telecommunications facility collocation requires excavation outside of existing leased or owned parcel or existing easements. - 6.
+A telecommunications facility collocation co-location defeats any existing concealment elements of the antenna supporting structure. - 7.
+A telecommunications facility collocation co-location fails to comply with all conditions associated with the prior approval of the antenna supporting structure except for modification of parameters as permitted in this section.